Ada-C10/hotel/README.md

 ### User Stories

 - As an administrator, I can view a list of rooms that are not reserved for a given date range

+    - reservation class returns reservations for that range
+    - book class looks at reservations
 - As an administrator, I can reserve an available room for a given date range

 ### Constraints